-In a strategic plan, core values describe an person’s or an organization’s priorities, beliefs and behaviors.
+In a strategic plan, core values describe a person’s or an organization’s priorities, beliefs, and behaviors.
 They are the convictions you have that will empower you to accomplish your vision and mission.
-They are the base what your organization stand for.
+They are the base of what your organization stands for.

 Core values are essential to structure the vision of your business that you present to the world outside of your business.
 They characterize what your business accepts and how you need your business reverberating with and engaging workers and the outer world.
 The core values ought to be so coordinated with your workers and their conviction frameworks and activities that customers, clients, and merchants see the values in real life.

-Here is an example core values for a fast food company;
+Here is an example of core value for a fast-food company;